Queen & Pharaoh HatshepsutGreat Royal Wives - The People

 Pharaoh Hatshepsut was reinterred in KV60 after her successor Pharaoh Tuthmose III provided a new Tomb for her father and his grandfather, Pharaoh Tuthmose I in Tomb KV38.
 We have to presume that Pharaoh Hatshepsut was moved into the Tomb of her Nurse, Sitre In, at the same time and this is how her remains were eventually discovered in King’s Valley Tomb 60.

-Towards the end of Pharaoh Tuthmose III’s reign he made an attempt to removal all highly visible signs of Hatshepsut’s rule as a Pharaoh.
+Towards the end of Pharaoh Tuthmose III’s reign he or more likely, his son and heir, made an attempt to removal all highly visible signs of Hatshepsut’s rule as a Pharaoh.
 Monuments were defaced.
 Statues were taken down.
 Her name was removed from the King’s List.
 A Wall was built around the bottom of her Obelisks in Cairo.
 Why he waited until nearly the end of his 33 year reign to begin this project seems to be to do with his own line of succession and nothing to do with his predecessor personally.